 Silt Fence Installation Price and Tips

-Silt curtains or turbidity barriers are normally made of a geotextile membrane that floats, and it is anchored to the bottom by weights.
+Silt curtains or turbidity barriers are normally made of a geotextile membrane that floats and is anchored to the bottom by weights.
 These products are designed to prevent sediment from entering clean bodies of water or watercourses.
-Turbidity barriers are considered best management practices, and sometimes they can be considered as supplemental sediment control methods.
-They are normally installed when working withing watercourses or in construction sites that will impact neighboring water bodies.
+Turbidity barriers are considered best management practices (BMP), and sometimes they can be considered as supplemental sediment control methods.
+They are normally installed when working within watercourses or in construction sites that will impact neighboring water bodies.